zipped-album/zlbm/README.md

   I created [Zipped Album Player (ZAP)](https://github.com/zipped-album/zap) as cross-platform player with full Zipped Album support.
 However, some other players are capable of at least playing the audio part of a Zipped Album (i.e. they won't show the booklet).
 These include [Foobar2000](https://foobar2000.org) and [DeaDBeeF](https://deadbeef.sourceforge.io/).

+* **Where do I get music in Zipped Album format?**

+  Albums downloaded from Bandcamp in FLAC format, for instance, are compatible, but you can also easily create them yourself from your existing music.